-The Notary Office of the Consulate is authorized to receive and file acts and wills and to issue copies and extracts of the same.
+Notary Office of the Consulate is authorized to perform notarial functionssuch as receiving and filing acts and wills and issueing copies and extracts of the same.
+However, the notary services are available only to Italian citizens living abroad.

 For general information on Italian notary deeds abroad (in English), click here to access the relevant page on the website of the Italian Ministry of Foreign Affairs and International Cooperation.

-The Consular Chancellery of the Embassy of Italy in Washington operates on an appointment-only basis.
-To schedule an appointment, it is necessary to fill out one of the service request forms at the bottom of this webpage and send it to the email address notarile.washington@esteri.it
+The Notary Office of the Italian Consulate located within the Embassy of Italy in Washington is open by appointment only, generally on Tuesdays and Thursdays from 12:30 PM to 3:30 PM.
+To schedule an appointment, please complete one of the following service request forms at the bottom of this webpage and send it to the email address notarile.washington@esteri.it.

 The most frequently requested notary services in a Consular office are: